gbdev/pandocs/src/pixel_fifo.md

 The fetcher fetches a row of 8 background or window pixels and queues them up to be mixed with sprite pixels.
 The pixel fetcher has 5 steps.
-The first four steps take 2 cycles each and the fifth step is attempted every cycle until it succeeds.
+The first four steps take 2 dots each and the fifth step is attempted every dot until it succeeds.
 The order of the steps are as follows:

 - Get tile
 - Get tile data low